State funerals in the United States: William Howard Taft

+Franklin D. Roosevelt

 Franklin D. Roosevelt died on April 12, 1945, in Warm Springs, Georgia, early into his fourth term.
-Due to ongoing participation of the United States in World War II, it was decided that he would not be accorded a state funeral, as any public display of ceremonial pomp during a time of war was deemed inappropriate while American G.I.'s were dying overseas.
+Due to ongoing participation of the United States in World War II, it was decided that he would not be accorded a state funeral, as any public display of ceremonial pomp during a time of war was deemed inappropriate while American G.I.s were dying overseas.

+However, many Americans flocked to the train tracks to witness the funeral train from Warm Springs to Washington.
 His body lay in repose in the East Room of the White House.
 A private funeral service was conducted there; only family members, close friends, high government officials, members of both chambers of the Congress, and heads of foreign missions attended.
 Though there was no lying in state in the Capitol rotunda, flags were lowered to half-staff at the White House and the Capitol.

 After private funeral services were held in Washington, D.C., Roosevelt's remains were transported on a funeral train to his Hyde Park, New York residence, Springwood Estate, for interment.

 John F. Kennedy

 John F. Kennedy was assassinated on November 22, 1963, in Dallas, Texas.
+The state funeral was the first in the television age, covered live from start to finish, nonstop for 70 hours.

 Kennedy's body was brought back to Washington after his assassination.
 Early on November 23, six military pallbearers carried the flag-draped coffin into the East Room of the White House, where he lay in repose for 24 hours.
 Then, the coffin was carried on a horse-drawn caisson to the Capitol to lie in state.
 Throughout the day and night, hundreds of thousands lined up to view the guarded casket, with a quarter million passing through the rotunda during the 18 hours of lying in state.

-Kennedy's funeral service was held on November 25, at St. Matthew's Cathedral.
+Kennedy's funeral service was held on November 25 at St. Matthew's Cathedral.
 The Requiem Mass was led by Cardinal Richard Cushing.
 About 1,200 guests, including representatives from over 90 countries, attended.
 After the service, Kennedy was buried at Arlington National Cemetery in Virginia.

-Since 1963: former presidents
+Herbert Hoover

 Dying in his suite at the Waldorf-Astoria Hotel in New York City on October 20, 1964, Herbert Hoover had made plans in 1958 for a state funeral.
 Accorded with full military honors, over 70 soldiers from the First Army at Fort Jay on Governors Island in the city as guards of honor during the funeral service held at St. Bartholomew's Episcopal Church on October 22.
 When Hoover's casket arrived in Washington, D.C., on October 23, his remains lay in state in the Capitol rotunda for two days before they were flown to West Branch, Iowa, for interment.